MovingBlocks/TempDoc/Fancy-Git.md

 * `git log --graph --oneline --all`

+And you can sometimes end up without a `origin/HEAD` setting if you've been deleting default branches and what not, to set one do something like:

+* `git remote set-head origin master`

 ### Keeping the branch map clean

 This looks to be a little tricky as we've hit scenarios where pulling/pushing code around didn't result in a nice connection on the branch map.
 Need more info on exactly what makes this tick - usually it has been fairly easy to fix, although it can result in duplicate listings of earlier commits.
 A big warning: It is very easy in trying to revert or undo stuff on a local branch to submit a pile of silly commits you don't want to pollute the main branch network with.
 This is especially the case if you're new to Git.
 Be cautious! :D